pfunkmallone/katacoda-containers101/containers101/understanding-images/step1.md

-We've already re-created the myapp:0.1 container.
+In your terminal, we're re-building the myapp:0.1 container.
 You can see it in the local container cache:

 `docker images myapp:0.1`{{execute}}